Welcome to the Faculty Info Page for Disability Services

 Below you will find info that is pertinent to faculty with regard to accommodations and students with disabilities.

-- The student meets with the Assistant Director of Academic Success (AD) at the start of each semester to review documentation of the disability, discuss how the disability impacts the student academically, and in general.
+- The student meets with the Assistant Director of Academic Success (AD) at the start of each semester to review documentation of the disability, discuss how the disability impacts the student academically.